ChinmayPillai/Multi-Particle_Force_Simulator/README.md

 ## Animate.py

-Code to animate and export video of evolution of binary system for 1 year
+Code to animate and export video of evolution of system

 ## TimePeriods.py